jiesou/oppo_cloud_tracker/README.md

    - Try logging in manually to the OPPO Cloud website first

 3. **Strange errors or timeouts**
+   - Since Selenium operation, initialization and fetching operations usually take more than 10 seconds, which is normal.
+But if it takes more than 30 seconds, it is best to check and restart Selenium Gird.
    - Restart the Selenium Grid Docker container:
      ```bash
      docker restart selenium-chrome